brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 23 bht.md

 2. "What consolation is it for us to learn, that, not until we are along with him, does he possess all his parts, or wish to be regarded as complete!"
 3. "His wish to be filled, and, in some respects, made perfect in us, arises from no want or necessity; for all that is good in ourselves, or in any of the creatures, is the gift of his hand."

+### Philip Schaff:
+1. "The relation of Christians to Christ is that of vital union, akin to, yet in reality and intimacy exceeding, that existing between the parts of any living organism, such as a vine and its branches, the head and its members."
+2. "The Church is the veritable mystical Body of Christ, yea the recipient of the plenitudes of Him who filleth all things, whether in heaven or in earth, with all the things, elements and entities, of which they are composed."
+3. "The wider reference well expands Ephesians 1:22: ‘The Head of the Church is at the same time Lord of the universe.
+While He fills the Church fully with those blessings which have been won for it and are adapted to it, He also fills the universe with all such gifts as are appropriate to its welfare gifts which it is now His exalted prerogative to bestow’."

 ### Archibald T. Robertson:
 1. "The fulness of him that filleth all in all."
 2. "All things are summed up in Christ."